 (i) Suspension and expulsion.
 A sending high school district is not required to provide services to a resident student during a period of suspension or expulsion imposed by another high school district.

 (j) Transportation.
 Jointly, the superintendent of each supervisory union shall establish and update a statewide clearinghouse providing information to students about transportation options among the high school districts.

 (k) Nonapplicability of other laws.
 The provisions of subsections 824(b) and (c) (amount of tuition), 825(b) and (c) (maximum tuition rate), and 826(a) (notice of tuition change) and section 836 (tuition overcharge and undercharge) of this chapter shall not apply to enrollment in a high school pursuant to this section.

 ( l ) Waiver.
-If a high school board determines that participation under this section would adversely affect students in its high school, then it may petition the commissioner for an exemption.
-The commissioner's decision shall be final.
+If a high school board determines that participation under this section would adversely affect students in its high school, then it may petition the Secretary for an exemption.
+The Secretary's decision shall be final.